-You are better off at a school like McGill in Montreal where most people come as strangers, if you are a stranger.
+You may be better off at a school like McGill in Montreal where most people come as strangers, if you are also a stranger.

 Pick a place that shares your values.

-example, if you love to learn and excel in your school work, beware of universities, sometimes well-known ones in both Canada and
+example, if you love to learn and excel in your school work, beware of universities, sometimes well-known ones, where anti-intellectualism reigns.

 If most students want nothing more than to have fun and party while waiting for the diploma that will bring a well-paying job, you may not feel at home.